ptahproject/ptah/docs/forms.rst

 Ptah in Memphis Forms
 =====================

-There are several aspect to Forms when working with Ptah that you should understand.  memphis.form provides the fields library and form infrastucture.
-The only public usage of Form is in memphis.form and ptah_app.
+There are several aspect to Forms when working with Ptah that you should understand.  ptah.form provides the fields library and form infrastucture.
+The only public usage of Form is in ptah.form and ptah_app.
 Ptah App provides two forms, AddForm and EditForm found at ptah_app/forms.py which can assume you are working with content and provides form actions such as Submit and Cancel.

 Form
 ----